Somesh1501/Codes/README.md

-Some python code examples written inpast
+Some python code examples written in past